Selection and Ordering Policies for Hiring Pipelines via Linear Programming

 \ARTICLEAUTHORS{ \AUTHOR{Boris Epstein} \AFF{Graduate School of Business, Columbia University, New York, NY 10027, \EMAIL{bepstein25@gsb.columbia.edu}}

 \AUTHOR{Will Ma} \AFF{Graduate School of Business, Columbia University, New York, NY 10027, \EMAIL{wm2428@gsb.columbia.edu}} }

 \ABSTRACT{

-Motivated by hiring pipelines, we study three selection and ordering problems in which applicants for a finite set of positions must be interviewed or made offers to.
-There is a finite time budget for interviewing or making offers, and a stochastic realization after each decision, leading to computationally-challenging problems.
-In the first problem, we study sequential interviewing and show that a computationally-tractable, non-adaptive policy that must make offers immediately after interviewing is approximately optimal, assuming offerees always accept their offers.
-In the second problem, we assume that applicants have already been interviewed but only accept offers with some probability; we develop a computationally-tractable policy that makes offers for the different positions in parallel, which can be used even if positions are heterogeneous and is approximately optimal relative to a policy that can make the same amount of offers not in parallel.
-In the third problem, we introduce a model where the hiring firm is tightly time constrained and must send all offers simultaneously in a single time step, with the possibility of hiring over capacity at a cost; we provide nearly-tight bounds for the performance of practically motivated value-ordered policies.
+Motivated by hiring pipelines, we study three selection and ordering problems in which applicants for a finite set of positions must be interviewed or sent offers.
+There is a finite time budget for interviewing/sending offers, and every interview/offer is followed by a stochastic realization of discovering the applicant's quality or acceptance decision, leading to computationally challenging problems.
+In the first problem, we study sequential interviewing and show that a computationally tractable, non-adaptive policy that must make offers immediately after interviewing is near-optimal, assuming offers are always accepted.
+We further show how to use this policy as a subroutine for obtaining a PTAS.
+In the second problem, we assume that applicants have already been interviewed but only accept offers with some probability; we develop a computationally tractable policy that makes offers for the different positions in parallel, which can be used even if positions are heterogeneous, and is near-optimal relative to a policy that can make the same total number of offers one by one.
+In the third problem, we introduce a parsimonious model of overbooking where all offers must be sent simultaneously and a linear penalty is incurred for each acceptance beyond the number of positions; we provide nearly tight bounds on the performance of practically motivated value-ordered policies.

 All in all, our paper takes a unified approach to three different hiring problems, based on linear programming.
-Our results in the first two problems generalize and improve the guarantees from \citet{purohit2019hiring} that were between 1/8 and 1/2 to new guarantees that are at least $1-1/e\approx 63.2\%$.
-We also numerically compare three different settings of making offers to candidates (sequentially, in parallel, or simultaneously), providing insight on when a firm should favor each one.
+Our results in the first two problems generalize and improve the existing guarantees due to \citet{purohit2019hiring} that were between 1/8 and 1/2 to new guarantees that are at least $1-1/e\approx 63.2\%$.
+We also numerically compare three different settings of making offers to candidates (sequentially, in parallel, or simultaneously), providing insight into when a firm should favor each one.

 }